CEO says Orange 'in Israel to stay'

-PARIS Orange has no plans to quit Israel, its chief executive officer said on Saturday, following a row this week over its plan to end a licensing deal there.
+PARIS Orange has no plans to quit Israel, its chief executive officer said on Saturday, following a row this week over its plan to end a licencing deal there.

 Israel protested to France after CEO Stephane Richard said the 25 percent state-owned telecoms group planned to terminate an arrangement with Israel's Partner Communications, drawing accusations Orange was bending to a pro-Palestinian boycott movement.